-The Corps, with support from Sonoma Water, is starting long-term terrestrial vegetation surveys, and McCullough is conducting pre-construction biological surveys.
-A pre-construction conference is scheduled for July 18th and construction is scheduled to begin in early August.
-The Corps is also scheduling a groundbreaking ceremony for mid-August that will be attended by the design team members from the Corps, Sonoma Water, and the design consultants, as well as higher ranking officials from the Corps, senior management at Sonoma Water.
+The Corps is in the process of constructing Phase IV of the Dry Creek Project, which consists of sites in Reaches 10 and 13 of Dry Creek.
+They awarded the construction contract to the lowest bidder, McCullough Construction, Inc., on May 31, 2022.-The Corps, with support from Sonoma Water, is conducting long-term terrestrial vegetation surveys, and McCullough is conducting pre-construction topographic and biological surveys.
+A pre-construction conference was held on July 18th and construction of the Reach 13 sites is scheduled to begin in early August.
+The Corps is also scheduling a groundbreaking ceremony for mid-August that will be attended by the design team members from the Corps, Sonoma

+Water, and the design consultants, as well as higher ranking officials from the Corps, and senior management staff from Sonoma Water.

-ESA has submitted revised 99% Phase V design report, plans and specifications, and the Corps is conducting the required District Quality Control (DQC) review.
+ESA has submitted revised 99% Phase V design report, plans and specifications, and the Corps and Sonoma Water have completed the required District Quality Control (DQC) review and provided comments.
 Once the comments from the DQC review have been addressed, the Corps intends to advertise in fall 2022 for 2023 construction.
 Property Owners for the properties where the Phase V sites are located are reviewing their compensation offers and agreements for the right-of-way easements necessary to construct and maintain the projects.

 The Sonoma Water right-of-way staff and project manager continue to work with the Phase VI property owners to finalize the access routes and staging areas for these projects and prepare right-of-way compensation offers.
 Construction of Phase VI is planned to begin in 2024.
+Sonoma Water GIS and Right-of-Way staff are preparing the maps needed to appraise the value of the right-of-way compensation amounts.

 The additional Phase V site in Reach 5B, immediately upstream of the Phase III site constructed in 2021 in Reach 5, is in the 60% design Phase.
-Sonoma water is coordinating with the permitting agencies, property owners and design consultants and the design consultants are surveying existing vegetation and preparing to design a drainage crossing needed for site access.
+Sonoma water is coordinating with the permitting agencies, property owners and design consultants and the design consultants are surveying existing vegetation and preparing conceptual alternatives for the drainage crossing needed for site access.
+The consultant will prepare the detailed design once Sonoma Water has selected the preferred design alternative.